technologies-of-history/course/digitaltools3.md

 ### Step 2: Mark-up your transcription using TEI in Markdown

 1. Encode the body of the text.
 Your TEI encoding should follow standard format.
-Though the EditionCrafter workflow will create a new `<div>` for every page of transcribed text automatically, you should still encode the text you transcribe with appropriate tags, `<title>`, `<PersonName>`, and `<measure>` and other tags within the TEI glossary as necessary.
-You can refer to the glossary of official TEI elements [here](https://tei-c.org/release/doc/tei-p5-doc/en/html/REF-ELEMENTS.html), or you can review the basic TEI tags in the [Basic Tagging tutorial](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml) from the Women Writer's Project.
+Though the EditionCrafter workflow will create a new `<ab>` for every page of transcribed text automatically, you should still encode the text you transcribe with appropriate tags, `<title>`, `<PersonName>`, `<term>`, `<supplied>`,`<measure>`, and other tags within the TEI glossary as necessary.
+Please refer to the first sixteen folios of transcribed pages in **dyngley-data/transciptions** for a model of how to incorporate tags.
+You can also refer to the glossary of official TEI elements [here](https://tei-c.org/release/doc/tei-p5-doc/en/html/REF-ELEMENTS.html), or you can review the basic TEI tags in the [Basic Tagging tutorial](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml) from the Women Writer's Project.
 2. Check the order and hierarchy of your code.
 Are all open elements closed again?
 Are elements nested properly?
 Copy and paste your TEI into [Code Beautify](https://codebeautify.org/xmlvalidator) if you'd like to check for open tags and broken elements.
 3. Finally, once you're sure you've got the TEI right, link to the actual folio in the [critical edition of TCC MS O.8.35](https://cu-mkp.github.io/dyngleyfamily-editioncrafter-website/folios/#/ec) that features your transcription!
-4. Upload your .txt file to the **dyngley-data** repository in our GitHub organization, in the folder **transcriptions**, following our GitHub submission protocols.
-Create a branch in the **dyngley-data** repository named **yourlastname_transcription**.
+4. Create a branch in the **dyngley-data** repository named **lastname_transcription**.
 Upload the file to the **transcriptions** folder within that branch.
 Finish by submitting a pull request to the **master** branch of our repository.

-### Step 3: Create a pull request to merge your .txt file into the dyngley-data repository

-1. In our GitHub organization, open the **dyngley-data** repository.
-2. Create a new branch called **lastname-transcription**.
-3. While in that branch, open the **transcriptions** folder and upload your **.txt** file with your individual transcription. **IMPORTANT:** it _must_ be named **xml_id.txt** for EditionCrafter to work!
-4. Open a **pull request** to merge your branch into the **main** branch of the repository.
 5. Once I've looked over your transcription, I'll merge your pull request and then run EditionCrafter to incorporate your transcription into our digital edition.

 **Note**: If you'd like more information on how EditionCrafter works to combine the XML of your marked-up transcription with the XML of the IIIF manifest, you can read about that [here](https://editioncrafter.org/guide/#creating-a-tei-document-from-your-iiif-manifest).